 This has as much to do in the literal sense of conversation as in the sense of expressing who you are with non-verbal cues.
 In terms of the former, there have been studies that suggest those with better storytelling abilities are deemed more attractive.
 So that year you spent abroad?
 Think closely as to how you’re going to frame it when it comes up.
 I’m sure your date wouldn’t be all too interested in the pub crawls across Dublin you took on every second day and how that one friend chundered on himself while passed out.
 Maybe go with an alternate angle, like offering an insight to the broader sense of your experience there before going into detail with your “wild” stories.

 And in terms of the latter, keep your body language “open” (crossing of arms is a big no-no), shoulders loose but not slouching, maintain a comfortable amount of eye contact, and don’t suppress that $20 smile – this last bit is a big mistake that many make, especially so in their display pictures according to “Tinder experts”.
 It’s not uncool to be expressive of your emotions.

 Closed mouth, open ears

 On the other side of the conversational coin is knowing when to shut up and pay attention.
 Listen to what your date has to say.
-Don't just glance past it, wait until they're done talking so you can start talking again.
+Don’t just glance past it, wait until they’re done talking so you can start talking again.
 Actively engage with and consider what is being said.
 Offer counters to their point in a non-hostile way.
-Provoke further conversation, and keep the momentum going.
-There's nothing worse than flat chat that you find yourself scrambling to pump some life into.
-And if you find yourself running out of stuff to talk about, maybe it's time to crack open a few books again.
+You may not have the looks to punch above your weight but you can provoke further conversation and keep the momentum going.
+There’s nothing worse than flat chat that you find yourself scrambling to pump some life into.
+And if you find yourself running out of stuff to talk about, maybe it’s time to crack open a few books again.
 (Extra-curricular homework here.)